aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ### Appending additional keys

-You can append additional keys using either machanism:
+You can append additional keys using either mechanism:

 * Add **extra keys** to a single log message by passing them to the log method directly
 * Append **temporary keys** to all future log messages via the `appendKeys()` method until `resetKeys()` is called